Which one should you pick, grass-fed beef or regular beef? Which one is healthier? Let’s break down the differences and benefits here!

 Why is grass-fed beef better?
 Organic, grass-fed beef — like Butcher Box’s beef — may:

 - Have a healthier fatty acid composition and less total fat

 - Contain two or three times more conjugated linoleic acid (CLA), a potential cancer fighter and heart disease reducer

-- Contain waaaay less toxic heavy metals and carcinogens
+- Contain way less toxic heavy metals and carcinogens

-- Contain no antibiotics, vaccines, hormones and other hazardous drugs
+- Contain no antibiotics, vaccines, hormones, or other hazardous drugs

-Sadly, beef that is not grass-fed is often labelled as such.
+Getting pre-cut meat from the grocery store may not be the best choice.
+Sadly, beef that is not grass-fed is often labeled as such.
 You need 100% grass-fed, not 50%!
 Right?

-Butcher Box are one of those sources.
-Get your free clean, hormone-free, healthy ribeye steak and discount below!
+Butcher Box is one of those sources.
+Get your clean, hormone-free, healthy ribeye steak and discount below!
 Tasty.